QuanEstimation: An open-source toolkit for quantum parameter estimation: Adaptive measurement schemes

-The input {\codefont rho0} is a matrix representing the probe state.
-The output can be tuned between $\Phi$ and $\Delta\Phi$ by setting {\codefont output="phi"} or {\codefont output="dphi"} in {\codefont apt.online()}.
-The offline strategy can also be executed by replacing {\codefont apt.online()} with {\codefont apt.offline(method="DE",**kwargs)}.
 PSO is also available here ({\codefont method="PSO"}).
 When the entire program is finished, a file named "xout.csv" including the data of output in all rounds will be generated.
 In the case of online scheme, an additional file "y.csv" including the result $y$ in all rounds will also be generated.
 The design of {\codefont apt.general()} here is to give us a space for the further inclusion of the adaptive phase estimation in other optical scenarios such as the SU(1,1) interferometers.